AtosLab/amplify-contract-beta/README.md

 ## 13. Set Timelock as the administrator of each governed contract

-1）In each governed contract, call _setPendingAdmin method with the old administrator, set the timelock contract as pendingAdmin.
+1）In each governed contract, call `_setPendingAdmin` method with the old administrator, set the timelock contract as `pendingAdmin`.

-2）Call queuetransaction and executetransaction of the Timelock contract to accept administrator permissions
+2）By calling `queueTransaction` and `executeTransaction` methods of timelock, let timelock contract invoke `_acceptAdmin` method of  governed contracts, so that it can be new administrator of governed contracts

-## 14. Set  GvernorAlpha as the administrator of Timelock
+## 14. Set  `GovernorAlpha` as the administrator of Timelock

-1）Call queuetransaction and executetransaction methods of the Timelock contract to set the GvernorAlpha as pendingAdmin.
+1）Use `queueTransaction` and `executetransaction` methods of the Timelock contract to invoke TimeLock contract's `setPendingAdmin` method

-2）Call __acceptAdmin method of ths GvernorAlpha to become the administrator of Timelock
+2) Invoke `_acceptAdmin` method of `GovernorAlpha` contract so that it will be admin for TimeLock contract